instill-ai/component/tools/compogen/README.md

 In order to successfully build the README of a component, the `definitions.json` and `tasks.json` files must be present in the component configuration directory.

-The `definitions.json` file must contain one object in which the following fields must be present and comply with the following guidelines:
+The `definitions.json` file must contain an array with one object in which the following fields must be present and comply with the following guidelines:

 - `id`.
 - `title`.